Jack-alope/sourgough-ipfs/content/projects/stentcrimper.md

 crimper that could be easily used on a lab bench or in the cath lab.
 ___
-###### **``Open Source:``**

-A core philosophy was that this venture was a social enterprise not a business.
-We wanted to make a reliable crimping method available to all those who need it.
-In support of this goal we have decided to release all files open source under the GNU GPLv3 license.

-___
 ###### **``3D Printable:``**

 In further support of making this as accessible as possible we